xlsson/bth-editor-server/README.md

 The array is an array of users who should be allowed to edit the document.
 Takes a JWT token as an `x-access-token` header.
 If the token verifies, it returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1, allowedusers: <array> }`.
-If the token does not verify, it returns `{ tokenIsVerified: false }`.
+If the token does not verify, it returns `{ tokenNotValid: true }`.
 Return status: 200.

 `/verifylogin` – POST method, takes `email` and `password` as arguments.